motopress/getwid-style-kit/README.md

 1. [Video Popup Block](https://getwid.getmotopress.com/video-popup-block/) - display your Youtube, Vimeo or self-hosted videos in popups; the play video button, custom video covers, colors and sizes of the block containers are fully adjustable.
 1. [Content Timeline Block](https://getwid.getmotopress.com/content-timeline-block/) - display chronological order of any events in a stylish timeline graph with such adjustable containers as headings, subheadings, images, etc.
 1. [Image Hotspot Block](https://getwid.getmotopress.com/image-hotspot-block/) - place unlimited animated markers with fully customizable tooltips over your image to make it more informative and interactive.
+1. [Table of Contents Block](https://getwid.getmotopress.com/blocks/table-of-contents-wordpress-block/) - create a table of contents based on your page headings (H2, H3, H4, etc.), with either an ordered or unordered list.
+1. [Anchor Block](https://getwid.getmotopress.com/blocks/anchor-wordpress-block/) - add HTML anchors # to make it easy for your readers to jump between page sections.
+1. [Advanced Table Block](https://getwid.getmotopress.com/blocks/advanced-table-wordpress-block/) - a table Gutenberg block with more table settings and design flexibility, e.g. you can merge cells, edit background colors and tailor borders.

+### Getwid + the ACF Plugin Integration
+The Post Carousel, Post Slider, and Custom Post Type blocks by Getwid can be extended with the ACF plugin custom fields.
+In particular, you can integrate Wysiwyg, Select, Image and Background Image fields provided by ACF.

 Check [settings and examples](https://motopress.com/blog/category/getwid-gutenberg-blocks/) of each Getwid block.
 We are in the process of building more on-demand blocks for Gutenberg!